ETC5523-2024/assignment-4-packages-and-shiny-apps-AneeshAgarwala/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-[ozstockpicker](https://etc5523-2024.github.io/assignment-4-packages-and-shiny-apps-AneeshAgarwala/) is an R package designed to assist users in analyzing and visualizing stock market data, specifically focusing on Australian stocks.
+‘ozstockpicker’ is an R package designed to assist users in analyzing and visualizing stock market data, specifically focusing on Australian stocks.
 The package includes a Shiny application that allows for interactive exploration of stock data through the stockdash() function.